vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-20 - Day #081

 I started working on a proper cartridge label design.
-I mean, I created svg with layers - one visible and one with patterns for cutting machine.
+I mean, I created SVG with layers - one visible and one with patterns for cutting machine.

 # 2024-05-21 - Day #082

 I carry on with label design.
 Here is my result:

 ![Label](./design/cover.en.png)

+# 2024-05-22 - Day #083

+I'm satisfied with the cover.
+The problem is the printing house work with layered PDF files, not SVG.
+Inkscape, which I used to create the cover, can't export PDF with layers...
+I struggled a little bit trying to create proper file, to no avail...